IOCCC image by Matt Zucker

 man ./weasel.man

 If that isn’t sufficient I would recommend reading this section (and possibly the next) where I attempt to give a brief explanation of the sections to make reading it easier and faster.
 In addition I want to point out a few things.
 If you want more details read this document more thoroughly (or just the sections that seem relevant to what you’re after).
-The FILES file is a quick list of files and respective summaries in this entry.
 Because several sections are quite long I have added a skip to link to skip to the next subsection or section at the beginning of each section (and subsection).

 Skip to How it works.